rahul-verma/swayam/docs/README.md

 Thought: Represents the conceptual phase where ideas and themes are developed from the Story.
 Still a human-focused phase with some assistance from tooling.

 Expression: Bridges the abstract with the concrete, focusing on how Thoughts will be articulated or represented.
-A step/stage in the achievement of a thought becoming a reality.
-This is a proxy layer between what the thought is about and who is solving the part of the problem this step/stage demands.
+A phase in the achievement of a thought becoming a reality.
+This is a proxy layer between what the thought is about and who is solving the part of the problem this phase demands.

 Prompt: The most actionable part, where the specific thoughts or commands are generated.
 A granular interaction with an entity who is supposed to solve a specific part of the problem.
 In the narrative of automation, this represents a problem unit/piece which can be automated with high level of confidence, with no human intervention, once the solution is implemented.